nonabelian/sConnectome/README.md

 # Connectomes of Schizophrenic and Healthy Individuals

-We investigate an fMRI dataset comparing healthy individuals to individuals diagnosed with schizophrenia.
+I investigate an fMRI dataset comparing healthy individuals to individuals diagnosed with schizophrenia.
 The current belief is that connectivity between functional components is significantly different in individuals with (or susceptible to) schizophrenia.
 There are two main motivations for this project.

 The first is to look for functioning neurological processes that may indicate illness or susceptibility to illness -- schizophrenia, in our case.
-We analyze fMRI data by constructing graph networks representing region connectivity/correlation.
-We are then interested in *which graph network features are the most important predictors*.
+I analyze fMRI data by constructing graph networks representing region connectivity/correlation.
+I then investigate *which graph network features are the most important predictors*.
 The most important predictors will have the most impact on improving the accuracy of classification or clustering of individuals.